tparchman/F21_BIOL792_coursepage/week8_python3/python_3_primer.md

 	import sys
 	IN = open(sys.argv[1], 'r')

+The [1:] below skips the first argument, which is the script itself, and will access the remaining command line arguments.

+    import sys
+    for Arg in sys.argv[1:]:
+        print(Arg)

+If you had placed just the above in a script, and executed that script as below:

+    $ python argtest.py Lebron AD Rondo

+you should see Lebron, AD and Rondo printed consecutively to the screen

 <p>&nbsp;</p>

-### There are a number of ways you can read data from a file object.
-<p>&nbsp;</p>
+## B. Reading data from a file.

-**To read the *entire* contents of file**
+To read the *entire* contents of file

     IN = IN_file.read()

-**To read one line at a time (you will often, if not usually, want to do this with big text data)**
+To read one line at a time (you will often, if not usually, want to do this with big text data)

     IN = IN_file.readline()

-**If you wanted to read all of the lines in a file straight into a list (I would note that I do not commonly do this)**
+If you wanted to read all of the lines in a file straight into a list (I would note that I do not commonly do this)

-    IN.readlines()
+    File_as_List = IN_file.readlines()

 Or:

-    list(IN)
+    list(IN_file)

-**What you will most often want to do is loop over the file object to read each line one at a time from the file.
-In other words, we will run all of our commands on the first row of the file, then we will run all of our commands on the second row, and so on.
-This is memory efficient, fast, and leads to simple code:**
+What you will often (perhaps usually) want to do is loop over a file to read each line one at a time from the file.
+In other words, we will run this block of code on the first line of the file, then we will run this block of code on the second line, and so on.
+This is memory efficient, fast, and leads to simple code:

     for Line in IN:
         print (Line)

-**Once you start processing files one line at a time,  you will realize that line ending characters (`\n`) often get in the way, and can be most effectively dealt with by removing them right off the bat.
-We can use the `.strip` function to do this as below.**
+Once you start processing files one line at a time,  you will realize that line ending characters (`\n`) often get in the way, and can be most effectively dealt with by removing them right off the bat.
+We can use the `.strip` function to do this.

-    IN_data = IN_data.strip("\n")

-### Another way of doing this, following Haddock and Dunn:
+The below code provides a simple example of specifying a file for reading, opening the file, looping through file one line at a time with a `for` loop, and incrementing to keep track of how many lines are being processed.

-    IN_Name = "data.txt"
+    IN_Name = sys.argv[1]
     IN = open(IN_Name, 'r')
     LineNumber = 0  ## setting to 0 to count lines while looping through the file.